Not into tourists, souvenir shops and inflated prices? Then Cetara, a UNESCO World Heritage Site, is the Amalfi coast

 Problem is that once I leave here I find it hard to go back to the rushed life elsewhere.
 The life I'd rather live is that quiet and tranquil one lived in Cetara.

 Well, you mostly come for atmosphere, to experience the real Amalfi Coast.
 You come to eat the famous seafood dishes, spend time in a town as pretty as a postcard and to relax on the beaches.
 The uniqueness of this little town is such that it has been declared a UNESCO World Heritage site.

-I love getting lost in the little lanes behind the beach too.
-They meander their way upwards through the town, almost cave like.
+I also love getting lost in the little lanes behind the beach; they meander their way upwards through the town, almost cave like.
 Suddenly you're in a dimly lit tunnel and then, suddenly, a view of emerald hills or turquoise sea.

 Even without the views these stairway "caves' offer enchanting cameos of life in Cetara: children play on landings, housewives chat away.
 Sometimes, as I stop to catch my breath, an elderly resident, nearly twice my age, will sail past me, carrying shopping bags galore.

 There are a couple of historical attractions too, these are the main ones:

 At the end of the beach, built to defend the town after a Turkish raid led to most of the town being transported away as slaves.